 Choosing Thanksgiving wine is a minefield of trying to pair with many flavours of the dinner table and attempting to please all the family.
 Ray Isle gives us his top tips for finding the perfect bottles...

-See the 2016 wine recommendations from William Kelley below
+See our wine recommendations below

 Writing about Thanksgiving wine pairings is, for wine writers, almost as much as yearly ritual as Thanksgiving itself.